 To reach Cheung Chau Island port, you can take the subway metro to Central Station and use exit A. From there, you can walk across the pedestrian overpass and follow the signs to Public Piers.
 Pier 5 is the designated pier for ferries to Cheung Chau Island.

 The ferries to Cheung Chau Island have frequent departures, providing convenience for travellers.
 Prices for the ordinary ferry standard class start from HK$13.80, with a slightly higher price of around HK$18 for the first class.
-Onboard the ordinary ferry, passengers can enjoy comfortable seating, as well as access to and drink vending machines and toilets.
+Onboard the ordinary ferry, passengers can enjoy comfortable seating, as well as access to food and drink vending machines and toilets.
 Alternatively, there is also the option of taking the Fast Ferry company, which offers smaller and newer ferries that take less time to reach the island.
 These ferries operate every 30 minutes from 6 am to midnight, ensuring regular transportation services for visitors.

 What to do and see